 Key Takeaways

-- Fashion PLM centralizes product development from first sketch to factory delivery, replacing spreadsheets and email chains with a single system of record.
+- Fashion PLM software centralizes product development from first sketch to factory delivery, replacing spreadsheets and email chains with a single system of record.

 - Brands using PLM report 30–50% faster time-to-market and up to 55% faster tech pack creation.